resir014/resir014.xyz/src/content/posts/note/2019-05-19-plastic-love-hot-take/index.md

 It's almost as if they're not even real fans of the song, and instead of dancing to the beat they just get riled up over some petty issue.

-Just look at this comment chain: https://www.youtube.com/watch?v=3bNITQR4Uso&lc=UgxVtS3AtfPbGTPaTtd4AaABAg
+Just look at this comment chain (CW: racist, anti-Semitic, hateful remarks): https://www.youtube.com/watch?v=3bNITQR4Uso&lc=UgxVtS3AtfPbGTPaTtd4AaABAg